Karkas (comics): Fictional character biography

 Karkas was born in Deviant Lemuria, too monstrous in appearance even by Deviant standards.
 He was made a slave, pitted in gladiatorial contests against others considered grotesque.
-Another gladiator was Ransak the Reject, who was considered hideous by the Deviants due to his normal human appearance (also interpretable as because he looked too much like an Eternal).
+Another gladiator was Ransak, who was considered hideous by the Deviants due to his normal human appearance.
 Karkas and the Reject were pitted against each other, in a bout viewed by the Eternal Thena, in which Ransak bested Karkas.
-When Eson the Celestial attacked, Karkas begged Thena for sanctuary with the Deviants' enemies, the Eternals.
+When Eson the Searcher attacked, Karkas begged Thena for sanctuary with the Eternals.
 Thena teleported both Karkas and Ransak away to Olympia.
 With Thena and Ransak, Karkas battled Zakka and Tutinax.
 Since then the two have become friends and reside primarily with the Eternals.
 Karkas became a scholar.

 Later, Karkas fought Thor, and then became his ally.
 He participated in a battle between the Olympian gods and Eternals.

 Later, Karkas captured Warlord Kro.
 Karkas attempted to save Margo Damian's life by tricking Ghaur.
 Karkas helped fight Ghaur's army, and was present at Margo's burial.

 Karkas later battled the Eternal Ajak, who had been transformed into a monster.
-He witnessed the apparent demise of Ajak and Dr. Daniel Damian.
+He witnessed the apparent demise of Ajak and Daniel Damian.
 Karkas was part of the Delta Network led by Kro, assembled to challenge Ghaur's grip on the Deviants.
 He continued to support Kro's faction in his dispute with Ghaur for the deviant's leadership.
-Karkas was briefly transformed in a gigantic monster by action of Apocalypse.
+Karkas was briefly transformed into a monster by Apocalypse.
 Later, he helped Thor in a battle against the Deviants in Lemuria.
-He also went with Deadpool to the Negative zone to rescue his friend Ransak.
+He also went with Deadpool to the Negative Zone to rescue his friend Ransak.